 Welcome to Alaska's SARE program

 There are several ways we are attempting to strengthen the SARE program in Alaska.
-The Sustainable Agricultural educational activities include:
+Sustainable agricultural educational activities include:

-- Encourage farmers to get more involved in sustainable agricultural practices through grants.
+- Encouraging farmers to get more involved in sustainable agricultural practices through grants

 The long-term sustainability of Alaska's agricultural community will depend upon cooperation and the sharing of information among ourselves.

 Please feel free to contact us with any questions you may have!